gopalraha/boot-django/README.md

 If you get the script working on another platform, or another AMI, please send me a pull request.

+### Postscript

-### You will probably need these adjustments
+You will probably want to make these adjustments on your machine

 * Keep the clock synchronized: [Ubuntu Time](https://help.ubuntu.com/community/UbuntuTime)
-* Set up ownership of /var/log/apache2 and any Django loggers to www-data (the Apache user) and ubuntu, respectively.
+* Set up ownership of `/var/log/apache2` and any Django loggers to `www-data` (the Apache user) and `ubuntu`, respectively.
 See [this](http://superuser.com/questions/95972/how-do-i-add-a-user-to-multiple-groups-in-ubuntu) for how to.